-The Commission's jurisdiction extends to all active and senior judges of the District of Columbia Courts.
+The Commission's jurisdiction extends to all associate and senior judges of the District of Columbia Court of Appeals and the Superior Court of the District of Columbia.
 Its jurisdiction embraces four areas: (1) a judge's conduct warranting disciplinary action; (2) involuntary retirement of a judge for reasons of health; (3) evaluation of a judge who seeks reappointment upon the expiration of his or her term; and (4) evaluation of a judge who retires and wishes to continue judicial service as a senior judge.